Hierarchical certification of nonclassical network correlations

 \subsection{Quantum violations}

-Now we prove that it is possible to violate Eq.~\eqref{DD5} with realizations consisting of quantum states.
-In quantum scenarios, suppose each pair of two parties $\sA_i$ and $\sA_{i+1}$ shares one generalized EPR state defined in Eq.~\eqref{A006}, as shown in Fig.~\ref{figs2}(c).
+Now we prove that it is possible to violate Eq.~\eqref{nlchain} with realizations consisting of quantum states for models with $\ell\geq\frac{n-1}{2}$.
+In quantum scenarios, suppose that each pair of parties, $\sA_i$ and $\sA_{i+1}$, shares one generalized EPR state defined in Eq.~\eqref{A006}, as shown in Fig.~\ref{fig:chains}(c).

 For odd $n\geq 3$, Ref.~\cite{Luo2018} gave quantum observables $A_{x_1}, \dots, A_{x_n}$ such that